-In these states, there is clear evidence that tuition equity policies are already achieving their goal of increasing college enrollment for disadvantaged students and bolstering the state's workforce.
-Previous studies have found that Latino non-citizens living in states with in-state tuition policies are anywhere from 311 to 54 percent2 more likely to be enrolled in higher education than their peers in other states.
-Research also shows that these policies impact high school completion as well, reducing dropout rates among certain immigrant students by as much as 14 percent.3 The additional students who could potentially enroll in and complete college as a result of expanded in-state tuition access would earn millions of dollars in additional income-translating into meaningful financial benefits for all Virginia residents.
+In many of these states, there is clear evidence that tuition equity polices are already achieving their goal of increasing college enrollment for disadvantaged students.
+Previous studies have found that Latino non-citizens residing in states with in-state tuition policies are anywhere from 311 to 54 percent2 more likely to be enrolled in higher education than their peers in other states.
+Research also shows that these policies impact high school completion as well, reducing dropout rates among certain immigrant students by as much as 14 percent.3 We estimate that the additional students who could potentially enroll in and complete college if Georgia expanded in-state tuition access instead would earn millions of dollars in additional income-translating into meaningful financial benefits for all residents.

-If all Virginia high school graduates had access to in-state tuition, NAE's new research finds that:
+If all Georgia high school graduates had access to in-state tuition, the state could see an an additional:

-3,715

-students

-enrolled in higher
+3,744 students enrolled in higher education,

-education,

-based on the enrollment

-rates of students from

-similar backgrounds

-2,619

-graduates

-within six years,

-resulting in a total of

-\$32.2M

-in annual income

-\$24.6M

-in annual

-spending power

-due to additional wages

-after graduation

-\$7.6M
+based on the enrollment rates of students from similar demographic and socioeconomic backgrounds 2,257 graduateswithin six years, resulting in a total of in annual income in annual spending power due to additional wages after graduation

+\$36.1M

+\$27.6M

+\$8.5M
-in federal income,

-state, and local
+in federal income, state, and local taxes

-taxes